chongwensun1992-beep/Data_542_project/ARTIFACT.md

-# ARTIFACT.md — MSR 2026 Challenge Track (Anonymous Submission)
+# ARTIFACT.md — DATA 542 Final Project

-## Title
+Title

-**Replication Package for MSR 2026 Challenge Track Submission (Anonymous)**
+Replication Package for DATA 542 Final Project (Anonymous)

-This artifact contains all code, scripts, and notebooks required to fully reproduce the results presented in our MSR 2026 Challenge Track paper.
-The package includes automated pipelines, engineered features, statistical tests, figures, and reproducible tables for all three research questions (RQ1–RQ3).
+This repository contains all code, scripts, and notebooks required to fully reproduce the analyses conducted in our DATA 542 final project.
+The package includes automated pipelines, data preprocessing steps, engineered features, statistical tests, figures, and reproducible tables that support all research questions explored in the project.
+It is designed to ensure full transparency and end-to-end reproducibility of our methodology and results.

 ---